M4G4K4/cyberwatchportal-api/README.md

 # Cyber Watch Portal API

-API that contains all business logic of the cyber watch portal.
+API that contains all business logic of the cyber watch.

-Cyber watch portal is an platform where studys, work or articles can be saved and shared with the IPVC community.
+Cyber watch is a platform that automatacly assess website security, and represent it in a easy to read score to every user make their decision to trust or not on the website.

 ## Development